gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 The administration and backup is very difficult because all the files are located on different machines in different places.
 So it can occur redundancy.

-In Korea, Africa is using this networking model.

 ### Where the Peer-to-Peer useful?

 Each person of the network have and received files.